charafau/alert_bug/README.md

+Edit:

+thanks to @jmolins this bug is fixed.
+Problem was, like I thought, BLoC object holding reference to old screen, after unsubscribing to it bug is fixed.

-#sample project showing my error
+# Sample project showing my error

 output: